Business

 Marriot

 Though a global hotel chain, it does not own most of its properties.
 Marriott, on the other hand, relies on licensing as its foundational economic strategy.
 The company grants permission to independent hotel operators to utilise the Marriott name, software, and rewards programs.
-Without having to worry about managing all those properties, this method helped Marriott bring in $207B last year.
+Without worrying about managing all those properties, this method helped Marriott bring in $207B last year.

 McDonald’s

-Even though McDonald’s burgers and fries are famous all over the world, real estate is where McDonald’s shines financially.
-Many may be surprised to hear this since the company’s fast-food reputation takes precedence over its substantial real estate portfolio.
+Despite the global fame of McDonald’s burgers and fries, the company excels financially in real estate.
+Many may be surprised to hear this since the company’s fast-food reputation precedes its substantial real estate portfolio.

-The organization’s business concept is simple yet brilliant.
+The organisation’s business concept is simple yet brilliant.
 After leasing space from McDonald’s, franchisees run restaurants under the McDonald’s name.
-A large and reliable source of income for McDonald’s comes from the rent that franchisees pay to the company.
+A significant and reliable source of income for McDonald’s comes from the rent that franchisees pay to the company.

 Conclusion

-Many brands around the world have perfected the art of marketing a single product while generating revenue in other markets.
-Companies are always coming up with new methods to make money in unexpected places, including memberships, services, or data-driven initiatives.
-It’s proof that contemporary businesses, from digital behemoths to mom-and-pop stores, rely on a wide variety of income streams.
+Many brands worldwide have perfected marketing a single product while generating revenue in other markets.
+Companies are continually developing new methods to make money in unexpected places, including memberships, services, or data-driven initiatives.
+It’s proof that contemporary businesses, from digital behemoths to mom-and-pop stores, rely on various income streams.

 Vejay Anand